Register an LLC: Everything You Need to Know

 After you’ve decided on your name, you will need to file the articles of organization with your LLC office in your state.
 Although most states use the phrase articles of organization as the general document requirement for an LLC, other states will call it a certificate of formation or a certificate of organization.

 If you need help with registering an LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.